unifr-digits/Freexa/README.md

 ## Purpose of the software

 The Freexa software is an enterprise LLM that supports employee efficiency by offering tools/features such as :
-- Chat
+- Chat : the employees can ask questions regarding the company
-- Summarize documents
+- Summarize documents : the employees can summarize documents such as pdf files or text
-- Retrieval of employees information
+- Retrieval of employees information : members of the direction can retrieve data of employees
-- Planning tasks
+- Planning tasks : employees can plan tasks for their day, week and month

 ## User Guide